Maroubra, New South Wales

 Maroubra is the largest suburb within Randwick City Council by both area and population.
 Maroubra Junction is a locality in the centre of the suburb.

 History

+1700s

+At the time of British colonisation, the area was inhabited by the Indigenous Australian Murro-ore-dial clan of the Eora people.
+Maroubra is derived from the name of a clan leader, Moorooboora (muru, meaning pathway and boora, meaning initiation ground).
+In particular, his name refers to the pathway that went to the initiation ground that was at Boora Point which is now the site of a national park.

 1800s

-Maroubra is a local Aboriginal word meaning place of thunder.
-In 1861, the first house was built in the area by Humphrey McKeon.
+In 1861, the first British house was built in the area by Humphrey McKeon, after whom McKeon Street was named.
 A number of other settlers arrived on the land in the 1870s to work on the wool scouring works located at the northern end of the bay.

 The Hereward

 The suburb first made headlines on 6 May 1898, when the Hereward, a fully rigged iron ship weighing 1,513 tons was caught by the gale-force winds and shipwrecked at the northern end of Maroubra Beach while heading north toward Newcastle.
 The shipwreck remained on the beach for a number of years until a failed attempt to refloat it was made by building a coffer dam around the wreck.